-\item \textit{Safety and Security}\\The incorporation of IoT offers users a means of security not only in their homes but also in their businesses, schools, offices, and virtually anywhere.
-Individuals can remotely monitor their valuable assets such as vehicles and other important items.
+\item \textit{Safety and Security}: The incorporation of IoT offers users a means of security not only in their homes but also in their businesses, schools, offices, and virtually anywhere.
+Individuals can remotely monitor their valuable assets, such as vehicles and other important items.
 Parents can even keep track of their children's whereabouts from their workplaces, providing peace of mind.
 IoT allows for vehicle tracking and the setup of alert systems in case of unusual incidents.
 Financial companies and banks can enhance the security of their confidential rooms or vehicles by utilizing IoT \cite{kuyoro2015internet}.

-\item \textit{Enhance Customer Engagement}\\ The IoT offers several avenues for enhancing customer engagement.
+\item \textit{Enhance Customer Engagement}: The IoT offers several avenues for enhancing customer engagement.
 It achieves this by leveraging valuable customer data, personalizing experiences, improving convenience, and enabling real-time interactions.

-\item \textit{Efficient Resource Utilization}\\ IoT facilitates efficient resource utilization through various mechanisms and capabilities.
+\item \textit{Efficient Resource Utilization}:IoT facilitates efficient resource utilization through various mechanisms and capabilities.
 Its ability to collect and monitor real-time information allows organizations to track the status of their resources, such as equipment and machinery, enabling the identification of inefficiencies.
-Furthermore, in the industrial sector, predictive maintenance powered by IoT can anticipate machinery failures, reducing downtime and optimizing resource allocation for maintenance.
+Predictive maintenance powered by IoT in the industrial sector can anticipate machinery failures, reducing downtime and optimizing resource allocation for maintenance.

-\item \textit{Improved Technology}\\ The innovation brought about by IoT leads to the creation of newer and more advanced technologies in the market.
+\item \textit{Improved Technology}: The innovation brought about by IoT leads to the creation of newer and more advanced technologies on the market.
 For instance, consider the scenario of an air conditioner that was initially controlled manually with a remote.
 With the advent of IoT, users can now operate it using voice commands or control it remotely.
 When such innovations hit the market, they spark competition, driving the development of improved solutions based on user feedback.
-This cycle of innovation in response to IoT advancements contributes to the continuous progression of technology \cite{gimpel2020bringing}. \end{enumerate} Along with the generic benefits that apply to practically all fields that are integrating IoT, various domain-specific benefits are also apparent in many sectors.
-Some of the domains are described below.
+This cycle of innovation in response to IoT advancements contributes to the continuous progression of technology \cite{gimpel2020bringing}. \end{enumerate}